Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 > [!TODO]
 > Reference LLM.int8() in this section

-This section gives an intuition behind SmoothQuant [7] - a recent paper that addresses accuracy degradation when quantizing neural nets.
-We found this to be surprisingly effective for our own models.
+This section gives an intuition behind SmoothQuant [7] - a recent paper that addresses accuracy degradation when quantizing neural nets, and is surprisingly effective.
 Importantly, SmoothQuant can be applied **offline**, meaning there are no downsides related to throughput or memory footprint.

 The authors describe two key observations that motivate their approach: